AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/installation.rst

 Use with Amazon S3
 ~~~~~~~~~~~~~~~~~~

-To use with Amazon S3 install `django-storages with S3 <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html#installation>`_:
+To use with Amazon S3 `django-storages with S3 <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html#installation>`_
+is required.
+If you installed `alliance_platform_storage` with `-E s3` this will be installed, otherwise run:

 .. code-block:: bash